skgshivam/Accident_alert_system/README.md

 * Driver will be intimated about ‘accident prone zone’ based on the vehicle's coordinates.
 Hence , the driver will become cautious while driving.

-* An extra module - Camera - is included for further enhancement of the Accident Alert System, which will take picture of the driver in regular intervals and send them to a server via wi-fi.
+* An extra module, Camera, is included for further enhancement of the Accident Alert System, which will take picture of the driver in regular intervals and send them to a server via wi-fi.
 This will help in jugding the behaviour of the driver while driving.

 &nbsp;
 > ## Components Required